dereklstinson/leeds2json/README.md

 # Leed2Json
+Functions that reference a json file created from lspetdata.
+I will add the other one, too.
+I will also add a few (just a few) functions to access it the data.
+I created a constant that holds the json so that it can be used in whatever package you want.

-Functions that reference a json file created from lspetdata If you are using this please reference the original creator of the data set the reference is below.
+If you are using this please reference the original creator of the data set the reference is below.
 You don't have to reference me, but you can if you want to ;).

 ## Images Location